Akuli/teek/docs/tcl-calls.rst

 Python to Tcl conversion
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Arguments passed to :func:`.call` are handled like this:
+Arguments passed to :func:`.tcl_call` are handled like this:

 * Strings are passed to Tcl as is.
 * If the argument is None, an empty string is passed to Tcl because Tcl uses an